kirandash/django/kirans_pizza_ws/readme.md

 6. Add Text Plugin to Footer.

 ## 3. Create Content Plugins
+### Intro
+1. We will learn:
+    - How to create custom plugins specific to site's needs
+    - How to restrict content placeholders to only allow custom plugins
+    - How to give plugin content structure in the HTML
+    - Styling

 ### 3.1 Building a Plugin
 1. From manage.py folder: Create a new app for plugins `python3 manage.py startapp kirans_pizza_plugins`
 2. Add new app to base app(kirans_pizza) settings file.
 Note: Make sure to add a trailing comma.